Salt Lake City Foothills Projects

 Foothills Signage Improvements

-Throughout summer 2024 the Foothills team will replace over 100 carsonite wayfinding signs throughout trails in Lower City Creek, East City Creek, Upper Avenues, and Popperton.
+Throughout summer 2024 and ongoing into the fall, the Foothills team will be replacing carsonite wayfinding signs throughout trails in Lower City Creek, East City Creek, Upper Avenues, and Popperton.
 Once complete, 100 additional carsonites will be installed in the North Capitol area and along the Bonneville Shoreline Trail.
 This project will be ongoing until all signs have been updated with fresh materials.

 Other Foothills Projects